Edit Metadata module

 Typical metadata changes might include:

-Treating Boolean or numeric columns as categorical values
+Treating Boolean or numeric columns as categorical values.

-Marking columns as features
+Marking columns as features.

-How to configure Edit Metadata
+Configure Edit Metadata

-The data types supported are
+The supported data types are String, Integer, Double, Boolean, and DateTime.

 Select the Categorical option to specify that the values in the selected columns should be treated as categories.